-Pete Carroll regrets Seahawks didn’t sign Colin Kaepernick, says another NFL team is interested in him now
+Pete Carroll regrets fact Seahawks didn’t sign Colin Kaepernick, says another team is interested in him now

 Carroll reiterated that on Thursday.

 “I thought at the time and just in our situation as a backup, I didn’t feel it was right at that time,’’ Carroll said.
 “So I had to make that football decision.
-It was about our team, and and in the situation, we had our starting quarterback and all of that and it wasn’t going to be the open competitive situation because Russell is such a dominant figure and all that.’’
+It was about our team, and in the situation, we had our starting quarterback and all of that and it wasn’t going to be the open competitive situation because Russell is such a dominant figure and all that.’’

 Carroll said he assumed at the time that another team would sign Kaepernick.